-The return rate for beverage containers in South Australia in 2015–16 was 76.5%.
-More than 582 million containers (43,165 tonnes) were recovered by collection depots for recycling.
-This means that $58 million was refunded to the community during that period.
+The return rate for beverage containers in South Australia in 2016–17 was 79.9%.
+More than 586.8 million containers (43,298 tonnes) were recovered by collection depots for recycling.
+This means more than $58 million was refunded to the community during that period.

-Glass beverage containers covered by South Australia’s container deposit legislation include a range of containers such as beer, cider and soft drink.
+Glass beverage containers covered by South Australia’s container deposit legislation include a range of containers used for beer, cider and soft drinks.
 The legislation does not currently extend to glass bottles used for wine or spirits.

-The glass is usually sorted at the collection depot into clear, green and amber (brown) ready for recycling into new products.
-The new products include glass jars and bottles, sand substitute in concrete and abrasives for removing rust, barnacles and coatings (source: Zero Waste SA).
+The glass is usually sorted at the collection depot into clear, green and amber (brown) colours ready for recycling into new products.
+The new products may include glass jars and bottles, sand substitute in concrete and abrasives for removing rust, barnacles and coatings.

 In 2017–18, the return and rate for glass beverage containers was 86%.
 Approximately 34,487 tonnes of glass beverage containers were sent for recycling.